rwmatt/rpi/blinkt/README.md

 # blinkt

 Turning the blinkt on and off.
+Low-level implementation is in **blinktlow**.

 ## Setup